-You just adopted a cat and are wondering how to train a stray cat to use a litter box?
+You just adopted a cat and are wondering how to train a stray cat to use a litter box.
 The first step to litter box training a stray cat is to eliminate areas where the cat may have previously defecated or urinated.
-After cleaning, treat soiled area as with odor neutralizer.
+After cleaning, treat the soiled area with an odor-neutralizer.
 Visually changing these areas will dissuade the cat from going there again.
-If your cat isn’t using the box, so he is either avoiding the area or is suffering from stress.
+If your cat isn’t using the box, so he is either avoiding the area or suffering from stress.

-After cleaning the litter box, introduce a stray cat to the rest of the household slowly.
+After cleaning the litter box, slowly introduce a stray cat to the rest of the household.
 Keep food and water in the same room.
-Once cat gets used to this routine, you can allow it to explore the rest of the house.
+One cat gets used to this routine, you can allow it to explore the rest of the house.
 However, don’t move the litter box too far away from its initial spot, as it may derail the entire plan.
 It’s best to move the litter box in stages.

 Another step towards litter box training a stray cat is to determine the cat’s health.
 Make sure your cat is healthy, and consult a veterinarian to rule out any underlying medical conditions.
 Make sure your cat is not suffering from worms, intestinal diseases, or cystitis, which could make the training process more difficult.
 Once the veterinarian has ruled out any underlying health issues, you can start the training process.

 When it comes to choosing a litter, make sure the box is a suitable depth for your cat’s needs.
-A cat should be able to dig through litter, so a 3 or 4 inches box should be the right depth for it.
+A cat should be able to dig through litter, so a 3 or 4 inches box should be the right depth.
 Also, the litter should not smell strong or contain any prickly particles, which could be dangerous for the cat.